 EIGHTEEN.
-Group exhibition.
-Usagi Gallery, New York, NY.
+Three-person exhibition at Usagi Gallery.
+New York, NY.

 FORIS, FORAS, FORUM.
-Group exhibition.
-Los Angeles Center for Digital Art, Los Angeles, CA
+Group exhibition at Los Angeles Center for Digital Art.
+Los Angeles, CA.

 ONLY TIME CAN TELL.
 Solo exhibition.
 Taliesin West, Arizona.

 IN SITU: A project by Cheryl Wing-Zi Wong and Clifford Owens.
-Performance.
-SVA Masters in Curatorial Practice project space, New York, NY
+Performance at the SVA Masters in Curatorial Practice project space.
+New York, NY.

 OFFICE US Outpost.
 The United States Pavilion, The Venice Biennale: 14th International Architecture Exhibition

 ASHORE Pavilion.
-Transformative public pavilion, permanent structure.
-Bang Saen Beach, Thailand / 2013-ongoing
+Transformative public pavilion.
+Bang Saen Beach, Thailand.

-SIX ACTS: A Gastronomic Architectural Performance.
-GD Cucine, New York, NY
+SIX ACTS: A Gastronomic Architectural Performance at GD Cucine.
+New York, NY.

 SCOPE New York 2012.
 Chashama booth.
 New York, NY.

-SEVEN ACTS: A Gastronomic Architectural Performance.
-GD Cucine, New York, NY
+SEVEN ACTS: A Gastronomic Architectural Performance at GD Cucine.
+New York, NY.

 A.B.C.
-Architectural puppetry performance.
-Bring to Light Festival, Greenpoint, NY
+Architectural puppetry performance at Bring to Light Festival.
+Brooklyn, NY.

 PASSION.
 Installation at Chashama Gallery.
 New York, NY.